On Brauer $p$-dimensions and absolute Brauer $p$-dimensions of Henselian fields: The Brauer -dimensions of some Henselian fields

-In this Section we deduce from Theorem \ref{theo2.3} and \cite{AJ}, Theorem~3.3, formulae for Brd$_{p}(K)$, when $\widehat K$ is of special types frequently used in number theory and algebraic geometry.
-Our first result extends Krashen's results, presented in \cite{LiKr}:
+In this Section we use Theorem \ref{theo2.3} (and in characteristic $p$, \cite{Ch4}, Proposition~3.5) for finding formulae for Brd$_{p}(K)$, when $\widehat K$ lies in some frequently used special classes.
+First we supplement Krashen's examples given in \cite{LiKr}: